websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configuration-framework/portlet-level-configuration.md

 # Portlet Level Configuration

-An [application's configuration can be set for different levels of scope](./scoping-configurations.md).
+With the configuration framework, you can set your [application's configuration for different levels of scope](./scoping-configurations.md).
 Where instance and site scoped configurations use `ConfigurationProvider`, portlet scoped configurations should use `PortletDisplay` as shown in the example below.

+The configuration framework can be used in conjunction with portlet preferences so that an app can have both a configuration UI in system settings as well a preference UI in the portlet's setup tab.

-Note, an application's configuration is overriden if portlet preferences are implemented and set.
+Note, an application's configuration is overridden if portlet preferences are implemented and set.
 See [Portlet Preferences](../../developing-a-java-web-application/using-mvc/portlet-preferences.md) to learn more.

 ## See the Example Code